michael-sumner/go-make-things/content/articles/2020/2020-02-12-black-history-month.md

 What I'm doing barely moves the needle, but I'm really passionate about helping people who are underrepresented in our community become a part of it, flourish, and thrive.

-So, if you're interested, snag a free copy of my [Vanilla JS Guides Beginner's Bundle](https://vanillajsguides.com/beginner-bundle/) (to my white readers, sorry, this one's not for us).
+So, if you're interested, snag a free copy of my [Vanilla JS Guides Beginner's Bundle](https://vanillajsguides.com/beginner-bundle/).

+(*This is totally on the honor system.
+I trust you to do the right thing.*)